L3MON4D3/LuaSnip/DOC.md

       	captures = {"first capture", "second capture"},
       	env_override = { this_key = "some value", other_key = {"multiple", "lines"}, TM_FILENAME = "some_other_filename.lua" }
       })
+      ```
-    - `pos`: position (`{line, col}`), (0,0)-indexed (in bytes, as returned by `nvim_win_get_cursor()`), where the snippet should be expanded.
-The snippet will be put between `(line,col-1)` and `(line,col)`.
-The snippet will be expanded at the current cursor if pos is nil.
+    - `pos`: position (`{line, col}`), (0,0)-indexed (in bytes, as returned by
+      `nvim_win_get_cursor()`), where the snippet should be expanded.
+The
+      snippet will be put between `(line,col-1)` and `(line,col)`.
+The snippet
+      will be expanded at the current cursor if `pos` is nil.
     - `jump_into_func`: fn(snippet) -> node:
       Callback responsible for jumping into the snippet.
-The returned node is set as the new active node, ie. it is the origin of the next jump.
+The returned node is
+      set as the new active node, i.e. it is the origin of the next jump.
       The default is basically this:
       ```lua
       function(snip)